-5 Motivational Sales Stories to Read for Inspiration
+6 Motivational Stories to Read for Sales Inspiration

-Motivational sales lesson: It’s okay to rely on the people around you for help.
-Be that your mentors, friends, or family.
+Sales Motivation Lesson: It’s okay to rely on the people around you for help, be they your mentors, friends, or family.
 If you can’t sell the people closest to you on your ideas or product, then who can you convince to buy your product?
-Close connections can help you network, and provide moral support if you’re struggling.
+Close connections can help you network and provide moral support if you’re struggling.

 2. The Incentive of Getting Fired

-Before he founded Xactly Corporation in 2005 with Satish Palvai, Christopher Cabrera, worked at a different organization as SVP of operations.
+This is one of the motivational sales stories Xactly holds close to heart.
+Before he founded Xactly Corporation in 2005 with Satish Palvai, Christopher Cabrera worked at a different organization as SVP of operations.
 He thought there was a strong possibility he was first in line to fill the position when his CEO was ousted after the company’s IPO.
 But, as fate would have it, the situation turned out very differently.

 When Cabrera approached the CEO with new ideas for the company he didn’t react kindly.
 A few weeks after their conversation, he was let go.
-As his resentful feelings faded, they gave way to a former colleague’s inspirational words, and he found his confidence to put all of his effort into what he knew was a great idea.
-And that’s how Xactly came to be!
+As his resentful feelings faded, they gave way to a former colleague’s inspirational words.
+It was then when he found his confidence to put all of his effort into what he knew was a great idea—Xactly!3

-Motivational Sales Lesson: This motivational story for sales can teach all of us a lot about being in sales.
-Looking back, Cabrera confirms that getting sacked was one of the best things that ever happened to him.
-He learned that disappointment can be extremely motivating, and that if you’re too focused on the status quo you miss the opportunity for innovation.
-Let’s face it: outside your comfort zone is often where you make some of your biggest personal and professional strides.
+Sales Motivation Lesson: Looking back, Cabrera confirms that getting sacked was one of the best things that ever happened to him.
+He learned that disappointment can be extremely motivating and that if you’re too focused on the status quo you miss the opportunity for innovation.
+Pushing yourself outside of your comfort zone is often where some of your biggest personal and professional strides happen.

 3. Fall Down 77 times, Stand up 78

-Motivational Sales Lesson: Never give up!
-You may have been turned down by ten prospects in one day, but that eleventh phone call could be the one that helps you score your biggest deal of the quarter.
-In Sales, the ability to develop tough skin and pick yourself up after losses or disappointments is critical.
+Sales Motivation Lesson: Never give up.
+You may have been turned down by 10 prospects in one day, but that eleventh phone call could be the one that helps you score your biggest deal of the quarter.
+In sales, the ability to develop tough skin and pick yourself up after losses or disappointments is critical.

 4. Financial Failing to Fortune